Ganges Delta: Tidal river management and de-poldering

+More recent infrastructure plans

+Since 2013, the World Bank has invested in the Coastal Embankment Improvement Project, whose aim is to strengthen levees.
+Moreover, in 2018, Bangladesh adopted the Delta Plan 2100, jointly produced with the Netherlands, and which prescribes the construction of massive concrete dams, and new polders.

+Past failures of such infrastructures are sometimes blamed on climate change, although they are more often due to mismanagement and infrastructure maladaptation.
+The World Bank plans only account for 15 years worth of sea level rise, and only cover the cost of construction, leaving repairs to the community.

+Threat of rising sea levels

+Rising sea levels caused by climate change threaten the delta and its inhabitants.
+An increase in sea level of 0.5 m could result in six million people losing their homes in Bangladesh.

+Historiography

-The history of the Bengal delta has been a concern of emerging scholarship by environmental historians.
+The history of the Bengal Delta has been a concern of scholarship by environmental historians, although mostly limited to the 18th to 21st centuries.

 Indian historian Vinita Damodaran has extensively profiled famine management practices by the East India Company, and related these practices to major ecological changes wrought about by forest and land management practices.
 Debjani Bhattacharyya has shown how Calcutta was constructed as an urban centre through tracing ecological changes wrought upon by colonial powers involving land, water and humans throughout the mid-18th to the early 20th centuries.

 In terms of recent scholarship that focuses more on the eastern part of the Bengal/Ganges Delta, Iftekhar Iqbal argues for the inclusion of the Bengal Delta as an ecological framework within which to study the dynamics of agrarian prosperity or decline, communal conflicts, poverty and famine, especially throughout the colonial period.
 Iqbal has tried to show how resistance movements such as the Faraizi movement can be studied in relation to colonial ecological management practices.

-A strong criticism of environmental history scholarship with regards to the Bengal/Ganges delta is that most of the scholarship is limited to the 18th to the 21st centuries, with a general dearth of ecological history of the region prior to the 18th century.